 Its open kitchen and bakery aromas will tease your taste buds as soon as you arrive.
 The dining area is bright & airy with views of one of Hoi An’s only green spaces and home to a local water buffalo.

 And yes, as the name implies, the deli has a large selection of imported cheeses, smallgoods, homemade dill pickles and a variety of condiments and many more tasty treats to take home.

 Ms Vy‘s fully-fledged Western cafe, with a patisserie and bakery on site.

-Cargo Club is a favored breakfast spot for many expats with fresh croissants and classics such as Eggs Benedict.
+Cargo Club is a favored brunch spot for many expats with fresh croissants and classics such as Eggs Benedict.
 For lunch, customers can enjoy lighter cafe meals based on her freshly-baked breads (from baguettes to paninis and foccacias), homemade quiches, pies and burgers.

 The dinner menu at Cargo offers a variety of Asiatic and European-inspired dishes.
 Think slow-cooked pork belly, red snapper, beef brisket and much more.